MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-user-docker.md

     <AccountID>    <SubName>       <TenantID>  AzureCloud
     ```

 7. Test your connectivity by creating a resource group in Azure Stack Hub.
+Add your Azure Stack Hub instance location.
+If you are using the ASDK, use 'Local.'

     ```powershell
     New-AzResourceGroup -Name "MyResourceGroup" -Location "Local"